 What types of property are eligible?

 While Conventional Mortgage Guidelines allow you to purchase warrantable condos, planned unit developments, modular homes, manufactured homes, and 1-4 family residences.
 Conventional Loans can be used to finance primary residences, second homes and investment property.

 Can I get an Conventional Mortgage Loan after bankruptcy?

 Criteria for Conventional loan approvals state that if you have been discharged from a Chapter 7 bankruptcy for four years or more, you are eligible to apply for an Conventional mortgage.
-If you have had a Chapter 13 bankruptcy, it must be documented that the your credit reputation has been re-established for at least two years to be eli bible for a Conventional Loan Application.
+If you have had a Chapter 13 bankruptcy, it must be documented that your credit reputation has been re-established for at least two years to be eligible for a Conventional Loan Application.

 What is the maximum amount that I can borrow?